Culinary Delights: Tuscany

 La Prosciutteria, Siena

 As an appetizer to your meal, order a selection of Tuscan salumi, or cold meats.
-The most famous of these is prosciutto which is a dry-cured ham and tastes salty and slightly sweet.
-You’ll find various types of prosciuttos in Tuscany that are often named after the regions they are produced in, such as Prosciutto del Casentino and Prosciutto di Cinta Senese (from Siena).
-Prato Mortadella is a type of pork sausage made in the Tuscan city of Prato and uses a blend of spices and alkermes liqueur.
-Capocolla, also referred to as Copa, is a common salumi found in Tuscany and is typically seasoned with salt, pepper, fennel seeds and red pepper.
-For an impressive selection of Tuscan salumi and wine, visit La Prosciutteria with locations across Northern Italy.
-I visited their location in the beautiful city of Siena and the salumi was the best I had during my visit to Tuscany.
+The most famous of these is prosciutto, a dry-cured ham that tastes salty and slightly sweet.
+There are various types of prosciuttos in Tuscany, often named after the regions they are produced in.
+Prosciutto del Casentino and Prosciutto di Cinta Senese (from Siena) are two examples.
+Prato Mortadella is a pork sausage made in the city of Prato using a blend of spices and Alchermes liqueur.
+Capocolla, also known as Copa, is a common salumi in Tuscany and is typically seasoned with salt, pepper, fennel seeds, and red pepper.

 Lampredotto